virtualvinodh/agastya-tamil-extended/README.md

 # Demo Page #

-You can find various texts rendered both in Agastya and Lopamudra [here](https://virtualvinodh.github.io/agastya-tamil-extended/test_page.html)
+You can test the appearance of the fonts [here](https://virtualvinodh.github.io/agastya-tamil-extended/test_page.html).